-Documentation for this variable includes clinical notes, nursing notes, laboratory report, scans etc.

-- Coders are only expected to review the current episode of care for this variable.
+- Documentation for this variable includes clinical notes, nursing notes, laboratory report, scans etc. - Coders are only expected to review the current episode of care for this variable.
 However coders can review previous episodes if they so wish to. - It is assumed that once a patient has a value of "YES" for the COVID-19 flag, every subsequent admission will have a value of "YES".
 This flag will be auto populated for subsequent episodes once ticked.
 No further action is required by coders if box is auto populated. - If required coders may take COVID-19 information from the patient's healthcare record back to the start of the pandemic to determine if the patient was previously diagnosed with Lab-confirmed COVID-19 or Tested Positive for COVID-19.
 For operational reasons, the start of the pandemic will be from 01/01/20.
 The entire record may be utilised including previous episodes.

-&lt;sup>7 Office of Population Censuses and Surveys (OPCS) 1975, Classification of Surgical Operations, Second Edition, London
+7 Office of Population Censuses and Surveys (OPCS) 1975, Classification of Surgical Operations, Second Edition, London

-- If in rare cases there is uncertainty as to whether the 'Yes' was correctly assigned to this variable originally, coders may review and revise other episodes if necessary. - This is effective for discharges from 1st October 2020 regardless of discharge dates.
+- If in rare cases there is uncertainty as to whether the 'Yes' was correctly assigned to this variable originally, coders may review and revise other episodes if necessary.
+This is effective for discharges from 1st October 2020 regardless of discharge - This is effective for discharges from 1st October 2020 regardless of discharge dates.

-Example 1:

-Patient admitted with fever and cough.
-Final diagnosis COVID-19 (Lab confirmed)

-Lab-confirmed COVID-19 Past or Present YES

-Г -

-Example 2:

-Patient admitted for repair of inguinal hernia.
-Documented in chart that patient was

-diagnosed with Lab-confirmed or tested positive with COVID-19 10 weeks ago in this

-hospital.

-Lab-confirmed COVID-19 Past or Present YES

-Example 3:

-Patient admitted from A/E with fractured radius.
-Documented in chart that patient

-tested positive for COVID-19 in the community 2 months ago.

-tested positive for Covid 15 in the community 2 months ago.

-Lab-confirmed COVID-19 Past or Present YES

-Lab committee covid 13 rast of resent

-Example 4:

-Patient transferred from nursing home with myocardial infarction.
-Documented that

-patient had COVID-19 5 weeks previously in the nursing home.

-·

-Lab confirmed COVID-19 Past or Present

-In this case the variable box will be left blank as there is no documentation of Labconfirmed or Tested positive for COVID-19
+Example 1: C D Patient admitted with fever and cough.
+Final diagnosis COVID-19 (Lal confirmed) Lab-confirmed COVID-19 Past or Present YES Example 2: Patient admitted for repair of inguinal hernia.
+Documented in chart th diagnosed with Lab-confirmed or tested positive with COVID-19 10 we hospital.
+Lab-confirmed COVID-19 Past or Present YES Example 3: Patient admitted from A/E with fractured radius.
+Documented in chart that patient tested positive for COVID-19 in the community 2 months ago.
+Lab-confirmed COVID-19 Past or Present YES Example 4: Patient transferred from nursing home with myocardial infarction.
+Documented that patient had COVID-19 5 weeks previously in the nursing home.
+Lab confirmed COVID-19 Past or Present In this case the variable box will be left blank as there is no documentation of Lab- confirmed or Tested positive for COVID-19